Are You Getting Enough Sleep?

 Does alcohol help me sleep?

 Unfortunately not.
-Remember what we said about the quality of sleep?
+Remember what we said about sleep quality?
 Nightly alcohol to “take the edge off” a stressful day isn’t good for encouraging deep, restful, high-quality sleep.

 Although alcohol may help you fall asleep faster by reducing overstimulation, it disrupts deep sleep, leading to poorer quality sleep and next-day drowsiness.
 As Matthew Walker, author of Why We Sleep says, “the best but also most annoying advice I can give you is abstinence.”
 If we choose to drink, especially too much or too late, science shows we are likely to get a bad night’s sleep.

-Drinking alcohol prior to bed means our deep sleep cycle is interrupted by micro-awakenings.
+Drinking alcohol prior to bed means our deep sleep cycle is interupted with micro-awakenings.
 Therefore, it isn’t as restful as deep, continuous sleep.
 The problem is we don’t remember them.
 However, the next day, we often feel sluggish.

 Should I use sleeping pills?